ABRG-Models/morphologica/docs/ref/visual/visualmodel.md

 # The VisualModel coordinate frame

 When you add vertices to a VisualModel, you do so in the model's own frame of reference.
+The VisualModel coordinate frame uses the same arbitrary unit of length as the scene's coordinate frame.

-The VisualModel class holds two transformation matrices which are applied in the shader when the models are rendered in the scene.
+The VisualModel class holds two transformation matrices (a model view matrix and a scene view matrix) which are applied in the shader when the models are rendered in the scene.
+The scene view matrix changes as the scene view point is altered (by mouse events).
+The model view matrix is a way to rotate the model's coordinate frame independently.

 # Adding text labels to VisualModels